ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/README.md

  - Modification of the optimization algorithm, ensuring a more robust convergence
  - Different evaluation, using Self-Normalizing Inverse Propensity Score

+To properly be able to use the data, first it has to be cleaned and some extra variables have to be added.

  #### Data cleaning
- In [Data Cleaning](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/DataCleaner.ipynb), the biggest of the data cleaning process is performed.
+ In [Data Cleaner](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/DataCleaner.ipynb), the biggest of the data cleaning process is performed.
 The inputs are 3 raw data files, given above.
 The first step is to put all seperate click-stream files together and formatting all the variables to either *string, integer, datetime, etc.* .
  Another crucial step is removing all the duplicate URLs.
 Often two back-end URLs are given in the click-stream data, leading to the same webpage.
 Because the all the URLs were already scraped, it is possible to remove the duplicates using the **TITLE**.
 To properly clean-up this step, all the *NaNs* created in dropping duplicates are removed.
- The output of [Data Cleaning](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/DataCleaner.ipynb) are two files:
+ The output of the [Data Cleaner](https://github.com/ArnoClaes/Hybrid-Content-Based-Read-Enhanced-ALS/blob/master/Algorithms/DataCleaner.ipynb) are two files:

  1) Clean Page Data

 | URL | clientid_hashed | visitid | visitstarttime | hitnumber | time | channelgrouping | browser | devicecategory | BiebYN |